loki344/ml-starter/docs/integration/README.md

 # Limitations

-- Heroku has a maximum RAM use of 512Mb - large models won't start
+- Heroku has a maximum RAM use of 512Mb - large models won't start in the free version due to memory shortage
 - Nested objects as RequestObject are not supported.
-This does not work: {"firstName": "inputFieldId", "address": {" street":"streetInputFieldId"}}
+This does not work:
+    ```json
+    {"firstName": "inputFieldId", "address": {"street":"streetInputFieldId"} }
+    ```